rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 [Jude3D](https://neocogi.com) is a web based 3D sculpting application.
-It's a WebAssembly application, written in C/C++ and compiled using Emscripten but after much thinking the authors decided to move the development to Rust!
+It's a WebAssembly application, written in C/C++ and compiled using Emscripten but after much thinking, the authors decided to move the development to Rust!

 Many problems arise when moving existing C/C++/WebAssembly code to Rust.
 The two most important ones: